OfemiAdeniyi/Nashville-Housing-Data-Cleaning-Project/README.md

 I Standadize the date format,
 Populated empty colunms,
-Spilted Multiple Data in a single column into different colunms and aslo removed Duplicate and Deleted unused colunms
+Spilted Multiple Data in a single column into different colunms and aslo removed Duplicate and Deleted unused colunms.